Bangerr/price-tracker/README.md

 ## Introduction

-This project allows users to track prices of Amazon products by simply pasting the product link.
-It uses a web scraper to fetch and store product details in MongoDB.
-Authentication is handled by AuthJS, enabling users to log in with their Google accounts.
+This project allows users to track Amazon product prices by adding items through their product links.
+It uses MongoDB for data storage, Auth.js for Google account authentication, and Bright Data with Cheerio for web scraping.

 ## Features

 - Add products to track by pasting Amazon product links
 - User authentication via Google accounts
-- Product details stored in MongoDB
+- Automated web scraping to update product prices
-- Automated price tracking and updates
+- Data storage in MongoDB

 ## Prerequisites